 Hepatitis E is transmitted by ingesting water contaminated by an infected person’s faeces.
 Outbreaks are often documented in places with poor sanitation, like camps for refugees and internally displaced people (IDPs).
 Hepatitis E commonly causes only a mild short-term illness.

 Nearly 700,000 people died from AIDS, while 1.7 million people became newly infected with the HIV virus in 2019.

-Two hundred million people are at risk of infection with kala azar - one of the world's most dangerous topical diseases.
+Hundreds of millions of people are at risk of infection with kala azar - one of the world's most dangerous parasitic diseases.
 Only malaria is more deadly.